 - Classes meet at the Long Branch Baptist Church, 28 Bolt Street, Greenville.
 Arrive early for extra practice.
 Additional practice is available free to everyone every weekday (except Friday) from two until 6 o’clock.
 This practice time is highly encouraged.

-- The ten dollar membership fee is collected every month, $5 for extra additional sibling.
+- The fifteen dollar membership fee is collected every month.
 Dress nicely- think comfortable and neat.

 - Classes are structured to accommodate all levels.
 Slower dances are reviewed at the beginning of class each week with basics explained for any newcomers and then more advanced dances are introduced at the end of the hour.